didalik/dak-hex-user/README.md

 ## Stellar HEX in QA and PROD

 In QA on **Stellar test network**, the *testnet creator* creates one Issuer and one Agent.
-All their Stellar keypairs are being kept together under the ==build== directory:
+All their Stellar keypairs are being kept together under the **build** directory:

 ```
 build/